Downsizing – moving from a bigger to a smaller place – is a huge life transition.

 It’s also a great opportunity to create a simpler and easier paperwork-organising system.

-During the next 4 weeks Ellen made huge steps in her declutter and change journey.
+During the next 4 weeks, Ellen made huge steps in her declutter, organise, and change journey.

-When we met again she told me that she now was best friends with the people in the charity shops in her area.
-Four times she had dropped of boxes and bags of well preserved clothes.
+When we met again, she told me that she now was best friends with the people in the charity shops in her area.
+Four times she had dropped off boxes and bags of well-preserved clothes.

 Books were ‘the heroes’ of Ellen’s second success story.